ZadokJoshua/rebyu/README.md

 3. Avalonia UI

 ## How to run
-1. Clone this repository
+1. Clone this repository.
-2. Set your Openai API key as an environment variable
+2. Set your Openai API key as an environment variable.
   ```bash
    setx OPENAI_API_KEY "<YOUR-API-KEY>"
    ```